awalsh128/awalsh128.github.io/_posts/2022-02-14-interviews-are-the-worst.md

 ### Think Before You Type

 Maybe you're nervous, maybe you think you know the answer and you go straight to typing.
 Stop!
 Don't do it.
 I have been guilty of this myself.
 Writing code is a matter of self expression for me, a way of speaking.
 Although I have learned in time that it can also be a way to code yourself into a corner or hit a dead end that requires lots of back tracking and deletion of code.
 It can also be a bad sign that you are a coder that doesn't think before you act and can potentially waste large hours of time on bad paths.
 This is why design is highly valued in software engineering.
 It forces people to think about the hard problems before they run up against them in code.
 Same applies to an interview.
 I have seen candidates rush into a problem only to stop and realize they really didn't understand it.
 Don't do this.
 Stop and go over your design with the interviewer.
-Walk through the different approaches, considering each and the selecting the route you want to take.
+Walk through the different approaches, considering each and then selecting the route you want to take.
 This complements the idea of thinking out loud.

 ### Practice Coding ..
 A LOT